datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 The easy case: Repository hosting with annex support
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-There are a few Git repository hosting services with support for annexed contents, as illustrated in :numref:`fig-ginpublishing`.
+There are a few Git repository hosting services with support for annexed contents, as illustrated in :numref:`fig-specialpublishing`.
 One of them is :term:`GIN`.
 What makes them extremely convenient is that there is no need to configure a special remote -- creating a :term:`sibling` and running :dlcmd:`push` is enough.

-.. _fig-ginpublishing:
+.. _fig-specialpublishing:

 .. figure:: ../artwork/src/publishing/publishing_network_publishgin.svg
    :width: 80%

    Some repository hosting services have annex support - they can host both the Git and git-annex parts of your dataset.
+And with some :term:`datalad extension`\s third party storage services can host Git repositories in addition to annexed contents.

 The uncommon case: Special remotes with repository hosting support
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""